 We are members of the Roundtable on Sustainable Palm Oil (RSPO); a global, multi-stakeholder initiative promoting the production and use of sustainable palm oil.

 We have been working with the Rainforest Alliance to map risk in our paper packaging supply chain.
 We used this analysis to support our sourcing standard for packaging, and we regularly assess suppliers to ensure they meet the standard2.
 We set a 2020 goal to source at least 90% of our paper packaging from responsible sources.
-In 2018, we successfully exceeded this goal with 93% of our paper packaging sourced responsibly.
+In 2018, we successfully exceeded this goal with 93% of our paper packaging sourced responsibly (increasing from 88% in 2016).
 We are continuing our focus on responsible packaging and are now aiming to source 100% of our paper packaging from responsible sources by 2030.

 The packaging of our products plays an important role in delivering safe, stable and trusted medicines, vaccines and consumer healthcare products.
-However, GSK recognises the impact that plastic packaging has on the environment.
-We have a number of initiatives in place to reduce plastic use, increase use of recycled plastic content and encourage the recycling of plastic components.
-For example, ensuring our packaging is no larger in volume, weight and thickness than it needs to be to fulfil its function of protecting the product.
+However, we recognise the impact that plastic packaging has on the environment.

 1 GSK expectations for oil palm materials: no deforestation, no development on peatlands, no human exploitation and respect of the rights of local or indigenous communities, access by suppliers and producers to a credible grievance mechanism

 2 GSK minimum conditions for virgin wood fibre specify the material must be from legal origin and must not be harvested in violation of traditional and civil rights, in high conservation value forests, or from forests being converted to plantations or non-forest use.

 Find out more

 We are working to reduce emissions from our entire value chain while extending access to our products for the people who need them.